 Most sites struggle to get a passing score in Cumulative Layout Shift.
 Considering the form factor as Phone and connection as “4G”, Only 40.9% of the Top 1k origins have a good CLS score while 35.9% of pages have a slow CLS score.

 The scores are even worse on a desktop with 4g connections.
 Only 38.5% of top 1k origins have a good CLS score, while 31.9% have poor scores.
-In the case of 1million+ sites, only 36.2% of the sites have a good CLS score.
+In the case of 1million+ sites, only 36.2% of the sites have an excellent CLS score.

 How to pass Core Web Vitals?